If you need a more accessible version of this website, click this button on the right. Switch to Accessible Site

 Plantar warts are a small growth on the sole of the foot.
 They grow because of the human papillomavirus (HPV) that infects the foot through small cracks in the skin.
 These growths usually form in weight bearing areas, and they usually appear flat.
 Plantar warts can often look grainy and somewhat rough, and can also be indicated by black dots that are often small clots, pain or tenderness while standing or walking, and thickened hard skin over the wart.
 If you have a plantar wart, please consult with a podiatrist.
 A podiatrist will be able to suggest treatments such as cryotherapy, laser treatment, prescriptions or surgery

 Plantar warts can be very uncomfortable.
 If you need your feet checked, contact Brent Harwood, DPM from Southeast Podiatry.
-Our doctor will assist you with all of your foot care needs.
+Our doctor will assist you with all of your foot and ankle needs.

 About Plantar Warts